 The nerves in the neck supply information to the rest of the body after they pass from the brain.
 If the messages transmitted by these nerves are disrupted it will interfere with the information that needs to pass to the organs.
 This can damage the brainstem and vagus nerve.

-The truth is the neck pain after waking up is not due to solely one nights sleep.
-It is an accumulation of poor sleeping position, posture, old injuries, stress, over exertion and other factors over time.
-It may seem sensical to blame a mattress or pillow, but it is due to a combination of factors which have degraded the health of the neck over time.
+The truth is the neck pain after waking up is not due to solely one night’s sleep.
+It is an accumulation of poor sleeping position, posture, old injuries, stress, overexertion and other factors over time.
+It may seem sensical to blame a mattress or pillow, but it is due to a combination of factors that have degraded the health of the neck over time.

-In these instances the neck pain after waking up is a result of the straw that broke the camels back, with months of abuse /injury (non-symptomatic) eventually effecting the nerves which feel pain (symptomatic).
+In these instances, the neck pain after waking up is a result of the straw that broke the camel’s back, with months of abuse /injury (non-symptomatic) eventually affecting the nerves which feel pain (symptomatic).